How to Experience Intimacy with God

 Now ask yourself what would have happened if Hezekiah’s response was slightly different.
 What if he simply prayed for mercy without shedding a single tear?
 Would God have still healed him?
 Perhaps so.
 But God may not have added an additional fifteen years to his life span or spared his kingdom.
 Yet we see that because Hezekiah's response was perfect, and he offered God something that could be heard (prayer) and observed (tears), God answered his prayer and gave him far better than he could have expected otherwise.

 So clearly, God’s servants were desperate individuals who knew how to intercede with weeping in order to move God into action.
-Sometimes using an “emotional appeal” with God is far more affective than the stiff and formal manner we've grown used to.
-Consequently, it would be wise for us to learn from the examples presented and to fully embrace the power of desperate prayer in our pursuit of spiritual intimacy.
+Sometimes using an “emotional appeal” with God is far more effective than the stiff and formal manner to which we are accustomed.
+Consequently, it would be wise for us to learn from the preceding examples and to fully embrace the power of desperate prayer in our pursuit of spiritual intimacy.

 Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared (Heb.
 5:7).